 Understanding the Horse's Sole 8-16-05 Pete Ramey

 The sole of the foot is the most abused and misunderstood part of the domestic horse (with the possible exception of its digestive system).
 I’ve been guilty of it, too.
 As a horseshoer it always seemed necessary for me to routinely cut the sole at the toe, and in my early days as a barefoot trimmer I thought it was desirable to thin it at the back of the foot.
 When I began both professions, I was taught to view the sole as an idle passenger; trimming the hoof wall to certain parameters and then trimming or relieving the sole to match.
-Now I see the sole as the ultimate guide for hoof trimming; keeping the bars and walls 1/16 inch above the natural callused sole plane.
-(See the "Heel Height" article for exceptions.)
+Now I see the sole as the ultimate guide for hoof trimming; keeping the heels, bars and quarter walls 1/16-1/4 inch above the natural callused sole plane.
+(See http://www.hoofrehab.com/HeelHeight.html for exceptions.)
 When I think back on the past and compare it to my results now, I shudder at the comparison.
 My own learning curve has been a long one.
 I hope to shorten it for you, here.

 It is a confusing subject, though.
-It can be difficult to distinguish between healthy sole that should be preserved, false sole that should be removed, shedding sole that needs to stay around as long as possible because the new sole underneath is immature, shedding sole that needs to be removed because fungal infection underneath is eating away at the new sole that is trying to grow, unsupported sole under flared walls that needs to have pressure relief…………..
+It can be difficult to distinguish between healthy sole that should be preserved, false sole that should be removed, false sole that needs to stay around as long as possible because the new sole underneath is immature, shedding sole that needs to be removed because fungal infection underneath is eating away at the new sole that is trying to grow, unsupported sole under flared walls that needs to have pressure relief…………..
 The list goes on, and it seems the more you learn, the less you may understand what needs to be done.
 Since the sole is the first line of defense between the horse and the ground, its proper management is crucial to soundness.
 Luckily we have a very reliable guide.
-The seams between the sole and frog; the collateral grooves, are the most reliable and important guide we have for determining the needs of the foot.
-A full understanding of their significance and the information they offer will give you “x-ray vision” when you look at every hoof.
+The seams between the sole and frog – the collateral grooves – are the most reliable and important guide we have for determining the needs of the foot.
+A full understanding of their significance and the information they offer will give you “x-ray vision” when you look at almost every hoof.

 Let’s start with the foundation.
 When viewed from the side, a naturally shaped hoof should have an arch from front to back much like the arch of your own foot.
 The coffin bone shapes the front half of the foot and in a standing horse, should thus mirror the front half of the arch, or be elevated slightly in the back.
 The lateral cartilages form the foundation for the back half of the foot, but with more flexibility.

-During normal locomotion, the horse loads the initial impact force on the more flexible back of the foot giving the horse an incredible ability to dissipate energy.
+During normal locomotion, the horse should load the initial impact force on the more flexible back of the foot giving the horse an incredible ability to dissipate energy.
 Much like the rubber tires on your car, this flexibility immediately reduces the amount of shock that must be dissipated by the rest of the system.

 As the foot reaches maximum load, the arch is pressed flat, giving a ground parallel orientation to the coffin bone and to the lateral cartilages.
 Then, the horse lifts the heels as the stride is completed, leaving the rigid front half of the foot the tremendous job of driving the horse forward.

-The sole was designed for this, though, and does this job very well as long as humans don’t come along and routinely thin it.
+The sole was designed for this, though, and generally does this job very well as long as humans don’t come along and routinely thin it.
 Personally, I can run very comfortably on gravel while barefoot, but I know I could not even walk on grass if someone were constantly cutting the soles from my feet; even if they only did it in one tiny spot and left the rest of my callous intact.
-A broken bottle re-taught me this lesson on a recent family camping trip.
-I had plenty of calloused areas left on my feet, but the dime-sized area I lost made my own boots seem like “too little, too late”.
-I was basically lame for a week, and a month later, I’m still not “gravel crunching” without my "hoof boots".
+A broken bottle retaught me this lesson on a recent family camping trip.
+I had plenty of calloused areas left on my feet, but the dime-sized area I lost made my own boots seem like “too little, too late.”
+I was basically lame for a week, and a month later, I’m still not “gravel crunching” without my "hoof boots."